Accessible Finance Activity

 Under objective 2, WOCCU addresses liquidity and capital challenges faced by MFIs and credit unions through savings and investment mobilization.
 The program is working with the national association of credit unions, Association Nationale des Caisses Populaires haïtiennes (ANACAPH), an affiliate member of WOCCU, to identify and recommend client-driven deposit products, policies, and mobilization strategies.
 WOCCU is also partnering with SSG Advisors/Resonance to pilot its Sustainable Investment Facilitation Toolkit (SIFT) with FINCA Haiti to support capital-raising efforts.

-In FY 2019 Q3 (April 1 to June 30, 2019), despite the political and social unrest, KPPP service continued.
-As of June 2019, KPPP pilot credit unions are serving 128 groups with 2,031 members, of which 57.3% are women.
-Use of services through the groups continues to rise, as loans outstanding increased by 24% in this quarter and savings increased by 39%.
+As of September 2019, KPPP pilot credit unions are serving 172 groups, with 2,648 members, of which 61% are women.
+The start-up of the expansion phase showed a favorable increase in groups and membership, as predicted.
+The challenge will be in maintaining services for these remotely located members in the ongoing unpredictable context.
+Use of services through the groups continues to rise, as loans outstanding increased by 17.3% in this quarter and savings increased by 30.7%.

 Credit Unions in Haiti (2017)